GrenderG/GBPrinter/README.md

 The main addition of this fork is the work that has been done on the interface Arduino - PC, which now allows to easily transform and transfer an arbitrary image to the printer.
-Also, the compilation of sources and information available on this README should be quite useful to anybody trying to figure out how the this works.
+Also, the compilation of sources and information available on this README should be quite useful to anybody trying to figure out how this works.

 A list of references I've used throughout the project: